 Professional Tutor meetings focus on the development of knowledge and understanding related to Professional Tutor roles.
 In addition, they are the main forum for sharing information and discussion about course developments and partnership development.
 Meetings are led by UEA tutors and Professional Tutors, sharing good practice and exploring innovative developments and initiatives.

-The three annual mentor training meetings focus on generic and subject specific issues related to mentoring trainee teachers, in addition to the assessment of trainee teachers.
-The principal aim of these meetings is to develop a shared understanding of what trainee teachers have covered in the taught-based course and how this should be extended in their school based placements.
-Mentor meetings also provide a forum for mentors to share good practice and to focus on current subject-related initiatives, as part of on-going, continued professional development.
+The three annual mentor training meetings focus on generic and subject-specific issues related to mentoring trainee teachers, in addition to the assessment of trainee teachers.
+The principal aim of these meetings is to develop a shared understanding of what trainee teachers have covered in the taught-based course and how this should be extended in their school-based placements.
+Mentor meetings also provide a forum for mentors to share good practice and to focus on current subject-related initiatives, as part of ongoing, continued professional development.
+The three annual mentor training sessions focus on generic and subject-specific issues related to mentoring trainee teachers, in addition to the assessment of trainee teachers.
+The principal aim is to develop a shared understanding of what trainee teachers have covered in the taught-based course and how this should be extended in their school-based placements.
+Mentor training also provides a forum for mentors to share good practice and to focus on current subject-related initiatives, as part of ongoing, continued professional development.

 Throughout the year, mentors’ training needs are collected and a series of additional training is offered.
 The purpose of this training is to develop mentoring within the partnership and grow high quality mentorship.
 For instance, this year, mentors participated in further professional development sessions focusing on supporting trainees in remote learning, effective feedback and target setting as well as preparing trainee teachers for their ECT years.